The walk from Lulworth Cove to Durdle door is a classic little beauty.

-To walk to Durdle Door, in simple terms, you follow the coastline west.
-If you are in West Lulworth and stand facing away from the sea, you will see a big hill up ahead to the left.
-You will see a very obvious path leading over it, and if you walk along that path, you will soon reach Durdle Door.
+It’s a very easy walk to navigate.
+If you stand facing away from the sea at Lulworth Cove, you will see a big hill to the left, with a path leading up it.
+If you walk along that path, over the hill, and then along the coastal path along the top of the cliffs, you will soon reach Durdle Door.

-What I am going to do, is tell you exactly how to walk there, with a cute little extra bit at the beginning.
-I will also show you how to go slightly off piste to avoid the crowds on their way to Durdle Door, and finally, how to walk back to Lulworth Cove a different way to mix things up.
+First I will give you a little overview of the Lulworth Cove to Durdle Door walk, with full logistics, a map, and useful tips.
+Then I will describe exactly how to walk there, with a cute little extra bit at the beginning.
+I will also show you how to go slightly off piste to avoid the crowds on their way to Durdle Door, and finally, how to walk back to Lulworth Cove a different way via Scratchy Bottom, to mix things up.
+I will provide photos for the whole route, so you can see exactly what it’s like.

 How hard is the walk from Lulworth Cove to Durdle Door?

-To walk straight to Durdle Door, it’s just under 1 mile.
+To go straight to Durdle Door from Lulworth Cove, it’s a short walk, at just under 1 mile.
 So there and back it’s just under 2 miles.

 However, if you are anything like me, you don’t like to go back on yourself.
-So I will show you a route to take you from Lulworth Cove to Durdle Door and circle back.
+So I will show you a circular route to take you from Lulworth Cove to Durdle Door, and then back another way.
 This makes this walk about 4 miles, which I have provided a map for below.

-There is one large car park, which you pay for by the hour or day.
-It’s quite a convenient location being right at the start of the trail to walk to Durdle Door.
-If parking is full, there is another car park nearer to Durdle Door next to the holiday park.
+There is one large car park in Lulworth Cove.
+It’s quite a convenient location, being right at the start of the public footpath to walk to Durdle Door.

-- How to get there: From London, there are direct trains from London Waterloo to Wool.
+- Public transport: The nearest train station to Lulworth Cove and Durdle Door is Wool.
+From London, there are direct trains from London Waterloo to Wool.
 It’s about 3h journey.
 From there you would need to get a taxi to Lulworth Cove.
-Drive time about 10min.
+It’s about a 10 minute drive.
 There are often taxis waiting outside the station, but you can also pre-book.
-There are very few and infrequent buses from Wool to Lulworth which is why I recommend
+There is a bus stop, however, the buses from Wool to Lulworth are few and infrequent, which is why I recommend taxi.

 - Time: It took me 2 hours which includes lots of photo stops and admiring.

-- Terrain: Path, dirt and grass trails, mud.
+- Terrain: Path, dirt and grass trails, mud, steps.

 - Elevation: 131 m (A bit higher if you take the off-piste hill).
 Just under 305m total elevation for the whole hike.

-- Amenities: Public toilets at Lulworth Cove, by the visitors centre which is near the car park.
-Numerous cafes and pubs along Main road.
-Public toilets near Durdle Door, at the car par
+- Amenities: Public toilets at the visitor centre, which is next to the Lulworth Cove car park.
+Numerous cafes and pubs along Main road in Lulworth.
+Toilet facilities and food trucks near Durdle Door, at the car park.

 Tips for walking to Durdle Door

-- For the straight route to Durdle Door and back, you can wear trainers.
+- To walk straight to Durdle Door and back, you can wear trainers.
 If you are doing the circular, I would recommend hiking boots (although it’s not a deal breaker).

 - Take sunscreen.
 The sun is stronger by the coast.
-Even on an overcast day, it can get you.
+Even if it’s not a sunny day, it can get you.
 I learnt this the hard way.

 - Just before Durdle Door, you will pass Man’O War beach.
 I recommend taking the steps down to that one first.

-- After you walk back from Durdle Door, stop in one of the pubs or cafes for a drink, or bite to eat.
+- After you walk back from Durdle Door, grab a bite to eat at the Lulworth Cove Inn (it’s a popular spot in high season, so best book ahead if that’s when you are there).
 Or maybe sample some fudge or Dorset ice cream from the Dolls House.

-Map of the circular walk from Lulworth Cove to Durdle Door
+Map of the Lulworth Cove to Durdle Door Circular Walk

 Click on the box in the top corner to follow the trail.

-More local walk ideas near Durdle Door and Lulworth Cove will be at the end
+More local walks you can try, near Durdle Door and Lulworth Cove, will be at the end

 Alternatively, if you head down to the cove, just next to the Boat Shed Cafe on the right, you will see a sign pointing up the steps to the coast path.
-Follow this to take you up and around for a great viewpoint overlooking Lulworth Cove.
+Follow this to take you up and around for a great viewpoint overlooking Lulworth Cove, the surrounding cliff tops, and over to Stair Hole and Lulworth Crumple.

-Once you have enjoyed the views enough, continue following the trail back in the direction of that big hill by the car park.
+Once you have enjoyed the views enough, continue following the path back in the direction of that big hill by the main car park.

 The first big hill

 Walk through the car park and the gate at the end, to reach the path leading up and over the hill.
 Now, depending on the day and time of day, this path can get very very busy.
 I headed out early in the morning and there were very few people around.
-Once I had returned back on my loop, the trail was full of people walking up it.
-This was around 11 am.
+Once I had returned back on my loop from Durdle Door at about 11 am, the trail was full of people walking up it.

 Go off-piste?